Meal Planning: Is it Possible to Meal Prep AND Eat Intuitively?

 - Chop up vegetables to have them ready for snacks, stir-frys, or bowls

-- I typically will not “portion” my food as this allows me to choose how much food I want to eat in the moment – because I don’t know how hungry I’m going to be on Tuesday at lunchtime!
+- I typically will not “portion” my food as this allows me to choose how much food I want to eat at the moment – because I don’t know how hungry I’m going to be on Tuesday at lunchtime!
 I’ll store these prepared foods in sealed containers in the fridge and pull from them as I need!

-As with all things intuitive eating, the work is in the process, and each new grocery trip and every meal is an opportunity to learn more about what works best for YOU when it comes to honouring your body and respecting your needs.
+As with all things intuitive eating, the work is in the process, and each new grocery trip and every meal is an opportunity to learn more about what works best for YOU when it comes to honoring your body and respecting your needs.

 Want to start eating healthy but don’t know where to start?